Nature on our Doorstep - New, The Down the Lane Wildlife Diary

 It should be said first of all that if you intend to let them run loose, Foxes do not just hunt at night.
 I've seen Chickens snatched virtually under my nose in the middle of the day, so I strongly advise you not to leave your Home when they are walking around.

-This can be often confirmed when seeing a Free Range Chicken Farm.
+This can be often confirmed when seeing a Free Range Farm.
 They can have a large field to roam around in, but they tend to hang around the Sheds.
 Most Farmers now put Tree Trunks around and about to entice their natural ways.
-Chickens originate from Jungle Fowl, they are nor grassland creatures.
+Poultry originate from Jungle Fowl, they are nor grassland creatures.
 The main reason the grass is ruined is simply that they want to get to what's underneath it!

 So, should you have a Static Run, rather than placing it in the middle of the Lawn, try putting it on the side against a Hedge.
 I believe you'll find them a lot happier.
-The theory of Chickens must having grass is not altogether so.
+The theory of them must having grass is not altogether so.

 I have a fairly large lawn area, but they only really use this as a pathway to either the Greenhouse (when they're allowed) and the Hedgerow, their favourite places being under the large Laurel Bush and along the Kerb of the Driveway.